T4 Dissemination and Implementation Research in Health:

 implications, and global health and dissemination to low and middle income

-Measurement Issues in T4 Science: To include training in evaluability, (32-34) mixed methods and
+Measurement Issues in T4 Science: This seminar series includes training in evaluability, (32-34) mixed methods and

 multi-level assessment methods, and evaluation of important, but often